-- ✓ Manufacturers and retailers must work together against threats to growth and margin. - ✓ Neither party is positioned well or progressing. - ✓ "The answer" is a combination of human and technology elements. - ✓ New go-to-market formats have the potential to fend off disruptors while optimizing both demand creation and demand fulfillment.
+- Manufacturers and retailers must work together against threats to growth and margin. - ✓ Neither party is positioned well or progressing. - New go-to-market formats have the potential to fend off disruptors while optimizing both demand creation and demand fulfillment.

 Amazon is a serious threat